brunocangs/basic-ui-kit/README.md

 * title, optional title to be displayed on top of the input
 * width, optional to control width of input

+### MaskedTextInput

+* onChange, function called with (event)
+* value, controlled input value
+* title (optional)
+* width, optional to control width of input
+* mask, a mask to be aplied, use characters and {number} to specify size of the substring
+* clearRegex, regex to be used to remove the mask

+# Demo

+For a live demo head [here](https://brunocangs.github.io/basic-ui-kit/)